MoSafi2/BlazeSeq/README.md

 Then run `pixi install` and use the full Mojo API (e.g. `FastqParser`, `ref_records()`, `batches()`, GPU batching).

+## Python bindings (experimental)

+Python bindings are available via a wheel-only package on PyPI.
+They are **experimental** and may change.
+Install with `pip install blazeseq` or `uv pip install blazeseq`.
+Usage and API are documented in [python/README.md](python/README.md).

 ### 🛠 Usage examples

 ```sh